Sponsored by Visit North Zealand

 Mads’ latest project is a concept restaurant at Hemmingstrup farm in North Zealand.
 In this remote location, Cortsen and a small team of chefs will cook up an incredible private dinner for a small group of guests.
 Sommelier Thomas Lysgaard doubles as a showman.
 He makes the evening all the more memorable, not only with his ridiculously extravagant wine pairings, but also musical acts and even poems.
-Click here to read more and see all photos from this dinner.
+Click here to read more about this dinner.

 Wander the Gardens of the Louisiana Museum of Modern Art

 My first visit to the Louisiana Museum of Modern Art was with my arts and crafts class at secondary school, which must have been sometime back in the early 2000s.
 A revisit was way overdue, obviously, as this is a must-visit place for anyone that travels to North Zealand or even Copenhagen.
 With only half an hour by car from the capital or less than an hour by train from Nørreport station, there’s really no excuse.
 A walk in the beautiful gardens of Louisiana is worth the visit alone.
 As for the art exhibition inside, you cannot skip Yayoi Kusama’s Gleaming Lights of the Souls, which is now permanently on display here.